HomeVertebratesSirenians

 Sirenia

 Sirenians, also called sea cows, are peaceful aquatic mammals that constitute the order Sirenia, which includes dugongs and manatees.
-They are primarily found in warm, shallow coastal waters, rivers, and estuaries of the Caribbean, West Africa, and parts of the Americas.
+They are primarily found in warm, shallow coastal waters, rivers, and estuaries of the Caribbean, West Africa, and parts of North and South America.

 These animals have a streamlined, fusiform body with forelimbs modified into paddle-like flippers that help them swim effortlessly in water.
 These animals are generally slow and move at an average pace of 5 to 6 mph (8 to 9.6 km/h).
 A layer of insulating blubber keeps them warm in cooler waters while their dense, heavy bones provide the balance that counteracts the buoyancy caused by the blubber.